HappyGnome/DCS_Scripts/Readme.md

 * `<options>.delaySpawnIfPlayerWithin` lateral distance from the group within which red or blue players block spawn temporarily
 * `<options>.retrySpawnDelay` (s) time after which to retry spawn if it's blocked (e.g. by players nearby).
 Default is 600 (10 minutes.)

-**Example:**  `unit_repairman.registerRepairmanIfNameContains("repair",  300, 600, {delaySpawnIfPlayerWithin = 8000})` If mission contains *repair-1*,  and *repair-2*, these units will independently respawn every 5 - 10 minutes, unless there is a non-neutral player within 8km of that active unit.
+**Example:**  `unit_repairman.registerRepairmanIfNameContains("repair",  300, 600, {delaySpawnIfPlayerWithin = 8000})` If mission contains *repair-1*,  and *repair-2*, these units will independently respawn 5 - 10 minutes after being damaged/destroyed, unless there is a non-neutral player within 8km of that active unit.
 If there is a player nearby, the spawn will be attempted again in 10 minutes (default).

 ## Utilities